 associations comes from the Student Senate.

-Association of Computing Machinery – The Saint Paul College chapter of
+Association for Computing Machinery – The Saint Paul College chapter of

 the Association for Computing Machinery (ACM) purpose is to promote and

 increase knowledge and interest in the science, design, development, construction,